 - Line/no letter: Not yet released/will become available to book closer to the date

-A walk up campground is where you arrive and get a spot to camp if there’s any available.
+You arrive at a walk-up campground and get a camp spot, if any is available.
 No advance booking is needed.
-A walk-in campground is a campground that you have to walk 100 to 1,000 feet from your car to get to.
+You have to walk 100 to 1,000 feet from your car to get to a walk-in campground.

-This means that a walk in is a regular campground that you have to book in advance, but you’ll have to walk a while before you get to your camping spot.
+This means that a walk-in is a regular campground that you must book in advance, but you’ll have to walk a while before you get to your camping spot.

 So, ensure you don’t visit a walk-in campground with heavy gear.

-Make sure you don’t get the two terms confused; it’s far too easy to misread walk-in as walk up, so always double-check when you come across one of these terms.
+Ensure you don’t confuse the two terms; it’s far too easy to misread walk-in as a walk-up, so always double-check when you come across one of these terms.

-Check out our detailed article on “30 Types of Campgrounds” if you want to get you want to get your terminology dialed in.
+Check out our detailed article on “30 Types of Campgrounds” to get your terminology dialed in.

-12 Walk Up Camping Tips: Making Sure You Get a Spot – All About Walk-Up Campgrounds
+12 Walk-Up Camping Tips: Making Sure You Get a Spot – All About Walk-Up Campgrounds

-It’s impossible to know whether you’ll get into a walk up campground or not, so you need to plan ahead just a little.
+Knowing whether you’ll get into a walk-up campground is impossible, so you need to plan ahead just a little.

 Calling ahead will ensure you don’t spend hours driving from campground to campground, hunting for somewhere to spend the night.

-Make a list of potential campgrounds that you want to visit, then start making calls until you find somewhere to go.
+Make a list of potential campgrounds you want to visit, then make calls until you find somewhere to go.

 If you’re driving an RV when you decide to go camping, then be willing to leave it in a nearby parking lot so you can camp in a tent once you’re at the campground.

 With no work and no school to hold people back, campgrounds fill up fast on weekends.
-So, if you want to go to a walk up campground, then try to go on a weekday.
+So, if you want to go to a walk-up campground, try going on a weekday.

-You can’t afford to be too picky when you’re doing walk up camping.
+You can’t afford to be too picky when doing walk-up camping.
 Campgrounds may have spots left for you to camp, but they may not have the best views, or maybe they’re not close to the campground’s amenities.

-You can say no to taking one of the spots, but you may not find anything better anywhere else.
+You can say no to taking one of the spots, but you may not find anything better elsewhere.

 It’s best to avoid looking for perfection.
 Instead, focus on having a fun trip.

 Don’t pick one campground and set your heart on it.
-Have a list of options nearby in case your first pick is full up.
+Have a list of options nearby if your first pick is full.

 Show up before the kiosk opens, and you’ll beat the rush.
-That way you can walk up as soon as it opens and ask about available spots to camp.
-You’ll be more likely to get a spot if you’re the first one that inquires.
+That way, you can walk up as soon as it opens and ask about available spots to camp.
+You’ll be more likely to get a spot if you’re the first to inquire.

-This point is particularly prevalent for city-dwellers.
-If you live in the city and would like to escape to a nearby campground for a break, then you’re probably not the only city dweller who’s had that idea.
+This point is particularly prevalent for city dwellers.
+If you live in the city and would like to escape to a nearby campground for a break, then you’re probably not the only city dweller with that idea.

-Lots of people in the city are going to want to escape on a camping break, so the campground closest to the city will fill up fast.
+Many people in the city will want to escape on a camping break, so the campground closest to the city will fill up fast.
 However, if you don’t shy away from travel, then you may find a campground that’s not quite as full.

-The rule is, the further away from the city the campground is, the less crowded it’s likely to be.
+The rule is the further away from the campground’s city, the less crowded it’s likely to be.

 This can apply to any campground you try.
-Sometimes they don’t make it obvious that they allow walk ups, so it wouldn’t hurt to ask them if they have any spots available.
-You never know when one of them will say that they accommodate walk up camping.
+Sometimes they don’t make it obvious that they allow walk-ups, so it wouldn’t hurt to ask them if they have any spots available.
+You never know when one of them will say they accommodate walk-up camping.

 This is a tip for people who own multiple sizes of tents, or perhaps people in the group you’re camping with own various tent sizes.